 Others — including the United States’ delegate — countered that this draft does not represent a step towards the realization of the Palestinian people’s right to self-determination.

-The Committee approved the draft resolution titled “Report of the Human Rights Council” (document A/C.3/79/L.33) by a recorded vote of 111 in favour to 5 against (Argentina, Belarus, Israel, Nicaragua, Russian Federation) with 62 abstentions.
+Another contentious text was the draft resolution titled “Report of the Human Rights Council” (document A/C.3/79/L.33), which the Committee approved by a recorded vote of 111 in favour to 5 against (Argentina, Belarus, Israel, Nicaragua, Russian Federation) with 62 abstentions.
 By the text, the Assembly would take note of the report of the Human Rights Council, including the addendum thereto, and its recommendations.

 Several Member States rejected selectivity, double standards and politicization of human rights in the resolution, along with unilateral coercive measures, while other delegations objected to country-specific measures in the report.
 An objection was raised regarding the Council’s institutionalized singling-out of Israel.